-- Decide the range of grades for the team with the referee and come to an agreement.
+- 1. Decide the range of grades for the team with the referee and come to an agreement.
 This may be a compromise and that fact can be made clear in the comments.
-If there is disagreement rather than compromise the Referee will make the decision as to which grade will be submitted.
-For any officials who are below the required level this needs to be agreed during the meeting and simply confirmed in time to speak to the official(s) concerned. - 2.
-Between the referee and yourself, personally inform any official who has received anything other than the expected grade.
+If there is disagreement rather than compromise the Assessor will make the decision as to which grade will be submitted.
+For any officials who are below the required level this needs to be agreed during the meeting and simply confirmed in time to speak to the official(s) concerned.
+If the Referee and Assessor continue to disagree, the Assessor's judgement will prevail, but it is important that the Referee's views are also included in the report. - 2.
+Either you or the Referee should personally inform any official who has received anything other than the expected grade.
 Ensure you have objective evidence to support your grading.
 This should be done as sensitively and as privately as possible and not in full public view.
 Those below the standard required will normally be spoken to by the Assessor who will have all the written information to hand and will not be involved with other duties. - 3.
 It might be appreciated if you give some feedback to any developing officials who have been drafted in to help out at the meeting where you notice anything of particular benefit to them.